Creagh

 Creagh is an Irish surname derived from the Gaelic Craobhach, meaning "branch".
 The Creagh family was first found in County Clare, where they held a family seat from ancient times.
+According to historian C. Thomas Cairney, the Creaghs were one of the chiefly families of the Dal gCais or Dalcassians who were a tribe of the Erainn who were the second wave of Celts to settle in Ireland between about 500 and 100 BC.

 It is also the name of several locations throughout the island of Ireland, for example: